 Brooke Valentine Reveals She Wants To Make Marcus Black Insanely Jealous In ‘L&HH’ Teaser

-Karma!
-Brooke Valentine meets up with her friend Bridget Kelly to dish about her romance problems in our EXCLUSIVE ‘L&HH’ teaser.
-Marcus Black better get ready, because Brooke is planning new ways to make him jealous!
+Brooke Valentine meets up with Bridget Kelly to dish about her romance problems in our EXCLUSIVE ‘L&HH’ teaser.
+Marcus Black better get ready, because Brooke is planning new ways to drive him crazy!

 Brooke Valentine, 32, is ready to give Marcus Black a taste of his own medicine!
 The songstress catches up with her on-again friend Bridget Kelly in Beverly Grove during our EXCLUSIVE teaser clip for the Sept.
 11 episode of Love & Hip Hop: Hollywood, and the two spill all the tea about their relationships.
 “I did cheat on my boyfriend James once maybe twice, but that was a long time ago and I’m ready to give James a real shot,” Bridget confesses, before suggesting they go on a double date soon!
 “Marcus is on probation,” Brooke responds, revealing how he keeps breaking her heart and being inconsiderate of her feelings.
 “I’m out her purposely doing things to piss him off.
 I had a little outing and I went there with Booby.”